 Consider the following to help in your Accrued Purchase Receipts (also known as Purchase Suspense) reconciliation.
 Start with these concepts to understand issues you may be having in current procedures that are causing accounts to be off balance:

-For more information about Accrued Purchase Receipts, see our related articles on how Accrued Purchase Receipts works and how to locate overstated Accrued Purchase Receipts through reporting in Acctivate.
+For more information about Accrued Purchase Receipts, see our related article on how Accrued Purchase Receipts works.

 How to reconcile an Accrued Purchase Receipts account